 The 3+ Assessment is the point of entry for children who wish to join a selective school in Nursery and the 4+ Assessment is the point of entry for children who wish to join a selective school in Reception.
 Preparation for the 3+ and 4+ is based on the EYFS curriculum.
 This means that although reading, writing and maths are assessed, physical development, personal, social and emotional development, and communication and language, are also key.

 There is also a large focus on looking for a student’s learning potential through what are called the ‘Characteristics of Effective Learning’: curiosity, engagement, motivation, sustained concentration, autonomy and creating and thinking critically.
 These areas are assessed by making observations of the child’s behaviour and the skills they are demonstrating alongside their peers within an Early Years environment.
-Although this observed interaction is often called a 4+ group interview, children of this age rarely if ever face a classic interview situation.
+Although this observed interaction is often called a 3+ or 4+ group interview, children of this age rarely if ever face a classic interview situation.

-4+ Preparation from JK Educate
+3+ and 4+ Preparation from JK Educate

 We offer a mock assessment programme in three parts:

-- 1:1 mock interview assessment of the student
+- 1:1 mock assessment of the student.

-- Mock group interview assessment
+- Mock group assessment.

-- Detailed reporting
+- Detailed reporting and a follow-up discussion with parents.

-4+ Group Mock Interview Session – 1.5 Hours
+3+/4+ Group Mock Assessment Session – 1.5 Hours

 This includes a detailed written report and a 30-minute telephone feedback session with the client.

-The written report will highlight areas of particular strength and the areas that need developing in order for the student to demonstrate age related expectation at the time of the 4+ assessment.
+The written report will highlight areas of particular strength and the areas that need developing in order for the student to demonstrate age related expectation at the time of the 3+ or 4+ assessment.
 It will also provide suggestions as to how the parents can support their child in reaching these expectations and the resources they can use.

-More about the 4+
+More about the 3+ and 4+

-- 4+ Group Mock Interview Session
+- 3+/4+ Mock Group Assessment Session

 - Sunday 27th September